Android Development

 • POST – Updates a resource or creates a resource.

-2. Make appropriate HTTP call asynchrously to request data from server, specifying any request parameters.
+2. Make an appropriate HTTP call asynchronously to request data from the server, specifying any request parameters.

-3. Receive server response in the requested format (JSON or XML).
+3. Receive the server response in the requested format (JSON or XML).

-1. Convert data in JSON (or XML) format.
+1. Convert data to JSON (or XML) format.

-2. Make asynchronous network request to send data using HTTP methods to the endpoint URL.
+2. Make an asynchronous network request to send data using HTTP methods to the endpoint URL.

 WebService Example

-An example of using webservice with HttpURLConnection class which is part of Android SDK:
+An example of using a web service with the `HttpURLConnection` class, which is part of the Android SDK:

 public class MainActivity extends AppCompatActivity {